phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Builders.markdown

 None of which took more than a few minutes to do.

-If the Java class had been a Scala class, I could of implemented these in the companion object which would of meant I didn't need to do some import magic to use this, however as it's a Java class we need to make a dedicate object.
+If the Java class had been a Scala class, I could of implemented these in the companion object which would of meant I didn't need to do some import magic to use this, however as it's a Java class we need to make a dedicated object.